Get started by texting the word

 Do not rinse your mouth the day of surgery.

-It's not unusual to see the silver healing cap appear through gum tissue following procedure.
+It's not unusual to see the silver healing cap appear through gum tissue following the procedure.

 Your bone graft is made up of many particles.
 You may find some small granules in your mouth for the first several days.
 This is normal.
 The socket is over packed to allow for the loss of a small amount of particles.
 It is normal to have some of them come out of the graft site and into your mouth.